kyma-project/kyma/docs/migration-guide-1.25-2.0.md

 ### ORY Oathkeeper without Dex

 With Kyma 2.0 the Dex component becomes deprecated.
 Existing API Rules that have a JWT access strategy defined must be enriched with an individual **jwks_url** pointing to a custom OpenID Connect-compliant identity provider.
-Follow these step to migrate you API Rules:
+Follow these steps to migrate your API Rules:

 1. List all the API Rules having a JWT access strategy defined.
 Run: